fragenabhishek/eventually-consistent-engineer/The_Backend_Story.md

 ### 3. Inheritance
 **What:** Reuse and extend behaviour from a parent class.
 **Real example:** `HttpPaymentProcessor extends BasePaymentProcessor` inherits retry logic and connection handling, adds only HTTP-specific code.
+**Key rule:** use it only for true “is-a” relationships (aligned with Liskov Substitution Principle).

 > **Gotcha:** Prefer **composition over inheritance**.
 Inheritance creates tight coupling.
 Use inheritance only for true "is-a" relationships.